Otosclerosis

 What is the recovery after the surgery?

 You’ll be able to go home once you’ve recovered from anesthesia.
-You’ll need to rest for the first few days after your surgery.
-Most peoples’ ears heal after about six weeks.
+It’s important to rest for the first few days after your surgery.
+Most people’s ears heal within about six weeks.
 Here are some other things to expect after your stapedectomy:

-You may have some bloody discharge from your ear.
-If you do, gently place cotton balls in your ear to absorb the discharge.
+– You may have some bloody discharge from your ear.
+If this occurs, gently place cotton balls in your ear to absorb the discharge.

-You’ll need to keep your ear dry.
-If you take showers, put some Vaseline on a cotton ball and put the cotton ball in your ear.
-Gently pat your outside ear area dry after your shower.
+– You’ll need to keep your ear dry.
+When you shower, put some Vaseline on a cotton ball and place it in your ear.
+Gently pat the outside of your ear dry after your shower.

-You should avoid flying in airplanes until your ear heals.
-That may take four to six weeks.
-Flying puts pressure on your ear, and that pressure may dislodge your device.
+– Avoid flying in airplanes until your ear heals, which may take four to six weeks.
+The pressure changes during flights can dislodge your device.

-You may not realize you have otosclerosis until you notice you can’t hear people when they whisper or speak softly.
-Stapedectomies are an effective way of treating otosclerosis and restoring your hearing.
-If you’ve been diagnosed with otosclerosis, stapedectomy may be the solution to your hearing problem.
+You may not realize you have otosclerosis until you notice difficulty hearing whispers or soft speech.
+Stapedectomies are an effective treatment for otosclerosis and can restore your hearing.
+If you’ve been diagnosed with otosclerosis, a stapedectomy may be the solution to your hearing problem.

 Still have questions regarding the condition?